Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Discussion

 \section{Discussion}

-In this paper we have addressed the sign of sensitivity responses to perturbations of the network components.
-We have identified certain kernel vectors of the stoichiometric matrix, which fully encode the signs.
+We have addressed the sign of {flux sensitivities} to perturbations of the network components and identified certain kernel vectors of the stoichiometric matrix, which encode the signs.
 These kernel vectors are constructed by considering a Child Selection $\mathbf{J}$ and a reaction $j^*$ such that $j^* \not \in \mathbf{J}$.
 Each Extended Child Selection (ECS) $\mathbf{J} \cup j^*$ identifies a $M \times (M+1)$ minor $S^{\mathbf{J}\cup j^*}$ of the stoichiometric matrix.
 When such minor has a 1-dim kernel, its kernel is spanned by a single vector $v \in \mathbb{R}^{M+1}$,

 These kernels $v$, which we have named ECS kernel vectors, are the precise network structures encoding the signs of the responses, in the sense explained in Section \ref{SRMR}.
 Note that, for any matrix with 1-dim kernel, the support, i.e. nonzero entries, of any nontrivial kernel vector is uniquely defined.
 This implies, trivially, that the support of such kernel vectors does not properly contain the support of any other kernel vector.
 Such property defines what in literature has been named \emph{elementary} kernel vectors, mathematically studied by Rockafellar \cite{Rock69}.
 Note also that to each ECS vector $v$ we can naturally associate a unique kernel vector $v^S \in \mathbb{R}^N$ of the full stoichiometric matrix $S$ by considering